kolkhis/tech-notes/containers_kubernetes/podman.md

-podman rm 'container'           # Remove a stopped container podman rm -f 'container'        # Force remove a running container podman logs 'container'         # Show logs for a container
+podman rm 'container'           # Remove a stopped container podman rm -f 'container'        # Force remove a running container podman logs 'container'         # Show logs for a container podman build -t imageName .     # Build a container image from a Dockerfile (in the . directory)

 # Running Containers
 podman run 'image'              # Run a container from an image